Winstone-Were/Huduma_app/README.md

 ## Contact Us

-For questions or feedback, please open an issue on the GitHub repository or contact us at [HudumaApp@gmail.com].
+For questions or feedback, please open an issue on the GitHub repository or contact us at [stoniedev@gmail.com] or [riekotijani@gmail.com]